 This is a $0 annual fee the first year card, and $49 thereafter.
 This is arguably the best hotel credit card to get for the signup bonus and to keep for its ongoing benefits.
 You get an annual free night at card renewal and a 10% rebate on the points you spend up to 100,000 points per year.

 - Marriott Rewards® Premier Credit Card The signup bonus for this card lets you earn 80,000 Bonus Points after spending $3,000 on purchases in your first 3 months from account opening.
 You can also earn 7,500 bonus points for adding an authorized user to the account and making a purchase within the same 3 month period.
 Now that Marriott points transfer to Starwood, it’s the biggest offer for Starwood points as well.
 The card gives you a Category 1-5 hotel free night stay every year after your account anniversary date, and 15 elite night credits just for having the product.

 Starwood’s Al Maha Desert Resort – Base Room is a Standalone Villa With Private Pool

 - Hilton HonorsTM Surpass® Card from American Express has a limited-time offer, only the second time they’ve ever made it, 100,000 Hilton Honors points after $3000 in eligible purchases on the card in your first 3 months of cardmembership.
-This is a limited-time offer ending October 4, 2017.
+(Offer expired) This is a limited-time offer ending October 4, 2017.
 Plus this card earns a free weekend night on its first approval anniversary date.

 The card earns 12 Honors points per dollar on eligible Hilton purchases, 6 points per dollar at U.S. restaurants, US supermarkets, and US gas stations, and 3 points per dollar on all other eligible purchases.